anoma/namada/documentation/specs/src/economics/public-goods-funding.md

 ### Funding amounts

 In Namada, up to 10% inflation per annum of the NAM token is directed to this public goods mechanism.
-The division of these funds is entirely the discretion of the elected PGF council.
+The further division of these funds is entirely up to the discretion of the elected PGF council.

 Namada encourages the public goods council to adopt a default social consensus of an equal split between categories, meaning 1.25% per annum inflation for each category (e.g. 1.25% for technical research continuous funding, 1.25% for technical research retroactive PGF).
 If no qualified recipients are available, funds may be redirected or burnt.